WinFS: Data store

 WinFS stores data in relational stores, which are exposed as virtual locations called stores.
 A WinFS store is a common repository where any application can store data along with its metadata, relationships and schema.
-WinFS runtime can apply certain relationships itself; for example, if the values of the subject property of a picture and the name property of a contact are same, then WinFS can relate the contact with the picture.
+WinFS runtime can apply certain relationships itself; for example, if the values of the subject property of a picture and the name property of a contact are identical, then WinFS can relate the contact with the picture.
 Relations can also be specified by other applications or the user.

 WinFS provides unified storage, but stops short of defining the format that is to be stored in the data stores.
 Instead it supports writing data in application-specific formats.
 But applications must provide a schema that defines how the file format should be interpreted.
 For example, a schema could be added to allow WinFS to understand how to read and thus be able to search and analyze, (say) a PDF file.
 By using the schema, any application can read data from any other application, and this also allows different applications to write in each other's format by sharing the schema.

 Multiple WinFS stores can be created on a single machine.
 This allows different classes of data to be kept segregated; for example, official documents and personal documents can be kept in different stores.
 WinFS, by default, provides only one store, named "DefaultStore".
 WinFS stores are exposed as shell objects, akin to Virtual folders, which dynamically generate a list of all items present in the store and present them in a folder view.
 The shell object also allows searching information in the datastore.

 A data unit that has to be stored in a WinFS store is called a WinFS Item.
 A WinFS item, along with the core data item, also contains information on how the data item is related to other data.
 This Relationship is stored in terms of logical links.
 Links specify which other data items the current item is related with.
 Put in other words, links specify the relationship of the data with other data items.
 Links are physically stored using a link identifier, which specifies the name and intent of the relationship, such as type of or consists of.
 The link identifier is stored as an attribute of the data item.
 All the objects that have the same link ID are considered to be related.
 An XML schema, defining the structure of the data items that will be stored in WinFS, must be supplied to the WinFS runtime beforehand.
 In Beta 1 of WinFS, the schema assembly had to be added to the GAC before it could be used.